LostInZoom/cartagen/docs/index.rst

 |

-**CartAGen** is an open source Python library dedicated to cartogaphic generalisation, published under the `EUPL-1.2 <https://github.com/IGNF/CartAGen>`_ (European Union Public License).
+**CartAGen** is an open source Python library dedicated to cartographic generalisation, published under the `EUPL-1.2 <https://github.com/IGNF/CartAGen>`_ (European Union Public License).
 It is a port of the `Java application, <https://github.com/IGNF/CartAGen>`_ originally developed at IGN France.